Tour Dates | New Leaves CD | |

 And the beautiful maiden so fair

-I thought that she'd become my wife
+I thought that she'd become my

 And she'd always be there and